BigDataBiology/macrel/docs/usage.md

 - `--force`: Potentially over-write existing output files
 - `--keep-fasta-headers`: Keep complete FASTA headers [get-smorfs command]
 - `--keep-negatives`: Output a table with **all** sequences (default is to only output putative AMPs)
+- `--log-file`: Output a logfile with log information from macrel

 Also, `macrel --version` will show the version of macrel installed.